ahmedshahriar/ahmedshahriar/README.md

 **BDNewsToday** — Bangla news aggregator Android app powered by scrapy-django integrated back-end.

-- 📱 17K+ downloads on Google Play
 - 📰 Aggregates most popular Bangla & English newspapers and YouTube news channels from Bangladesh
-- ⚡ Built scalable web crawling ETL pipelines and ML/NLP/LLM workflows for content processing and ranking
+- ⚡ Built scalable web crawling ETL pipelines and downstream ML/NLP/LLM workflows for content processing, summarization, and ranking

 I highly appreciate it if you could check the app and send me feedback.
 Download from here